gSchool/usaa-preassessment-block/units/01-Java/01-Java.checkpoint.md

       try {
           currencyConstructor = currencyClass.getDeclaredConstructor(Product.class);
       } catch (NoSuchMethodException e) {
-          fail("Your Currency class must have a constructor that accepts a product");
+          fail("Your Currency class must have a constructor that accepts a Product");
       }
       return currencyConstructor;
   }